javapathfinder/jpf-wiki-sync/Support-Java-10-for-JPF-CORE.md

 ### Handling Access Warnings

-[JEP 260][jep-260] encapsulates most of the JDK's internal APIs so that they are inaccessible by default.
+[JEP 260][jep-260] encapsulates most of the JDK's internal APIs, so that they are inaccessible by default.
 So to break the encapsulation, and to access them in non-modular context, `--add-reads`, `--add-exports`, or `--add-opens` command-line options are being passed to relevant ant compile and run targets.

     <compilerarg value="--add-exports"/>
     <compilerarg value="java.base/jdk.internal.misc=ALL-UNNAMED"/>